The great Buddha of Kamakura

 Behind the Great Buddha sit four bronze lotus petals.
 These were cast in the mid-Edo period (1603–1867) with the intention of creating a lotus pedestal for the Great Buddha.
 Though the original plan was to cast 32 petals, only four were actually completed.
 The donator’s name are inscribed on the front of each petal.

-The most recent up-gradation was undertaken in early 2016.
+The most recent restoration work was undertaken early this year.

 Warazori (traditional Japanese straw sandals)